Through The Fibro Fog

 🥔 More mash and potato recipes

 You can't beat a potato side dish in my opinion!
 Perhaps you may like to see my roasted zucchini and potatoes which work perfectly with so many main dishes, and my pistachio topped sweet potato casserole is delicious as a side for Thanksgiving meals.
-My grated potato fritters are always a hit with kids and adults alike!
+My roasted potatoes with sage and grated potato fritters are always a hit with kids and adults alike!

 And for another mash, then my cheesy cauliflower mash is creamy, lower carb and so tasty!